techstock-2020/todo-app/README.md

 #Step 2

-create a develop branch and feature branch and work on the feature branch on the forks review before commit to feature branch
+create a feature branch and work on the feature branch on the forks review before commit to feature branch